DennerBlack/DennerBlack/README.md

 - 👋 Hi, I’m Den
 - 👀 I’m interested in ML, DataScience and math)
-- 🌱 I'm currently learning math, algorithms and neural networks Ohhh...
+- 🌱 I'm currently learning math, algorithms and neural networks.
+Ohhh...
 And web, would never have thought of that)